waynodiablo/Oystercard/bookmark_manager/05_manipulating_table_data.md

 * Use SQL terms like `SELECT`, `FROM`, `WHERE` and `*` to query a database table
 * Use SQL terms like `INSERT`, `UPDATE` and `DELETE` to create, update and delete database entries

-## To complete this challenge, you will need to
+## To complete this challenge, using the psql command line interface

 - [ ] List any existing rows in the bookmarks table.
 - [ ] Create four link entries in the `bookmarks` table, with the following URLs: `http://makersacademy.com`, `http://askjeeves.com`, `http://twitter.com`, and `http://google.com`, using an `INSERT` statement.